 Someone wants to know how many people visit Santa’s Cave these days.
 Surprise at the answer – between ten and twelve thousand on average, peaking at seventeen thousand during the centenary year in 2018 – quickly gives way to mirth.
 “That’ll keep the old bloke busy!”
 “He’s going to have a sore knee by the end, isn’t he?”

 Toys made by the Menz Shed are on sale in the special Santa’s Cave Christmas Shop.
-A percentage of proceeds from sales will be returned to the Menz Shed, to go towards buying new materials and helping keep the lights on.
+The Menz Shed receives a percentage of proceeds from sales, which goes towards buying new materials and helping keep the lights on.

 Image: Ron Fletcher drills into a cut-out toy part at the Menz Shed